Germinal Horizon Wiltshire

 Germinal Horizon Wiltshire is a key step in innovation and product development.
 It is the link between pure science and novel breeding, which is conducted at Germinal Horizon Aberystwyth.

-The Germinal Research Station is based in Wiltshire on a working beef farm, in a major livestock production area, it combines the science and rigour of trials, with the application and practical application of farming.
-Whilst still using small plot work, it is a screen for official trials for varieties of grass, clover, maize, forage brassica and herbs, such as chicory and plantain.
-Trials undertaken at this site ensure only the best varieties go forward to final official testing.
+Germinal Horizon Wiltshire is situated on a working beef farm in a major livestock production area.
+It combines the science and rigour of trials with the practical application of farming.
+While still using small plot work, it is a screen for official trials of varieties of grass, clover, maize, forage brassica and herbs, such as chicory and plantain.
+Trials undertaken at Germinal Horizon Wiltshire ensure only the best varieties go forward to final official testing.

-The Germinal Research Station is comprehensively equipped, staffed by Jo Matthews formerly head of forage trials for the National Institute of Agricultural Botany (NIAB), it has a modern Haldrup plot harvester with on-board Near-Infrared Spectroscopy (NIRS) capability, ovens for drying crops and the latest seed drills and crop establishment equipment.
+Germinal Horizon Wiltshire is comprehensively equipped, staffed by Jo Matthews, formerly head of forage trials for the National Institute of Agricultural Botany (NIAB).
+The facility has a modern Haldrup plot harvester with on-board Near-Infrared Spectroscopy (NIRS) capability, ovens for drying crops and the latest seed drills and crop establishment equipment.

 There are also conference facilities for farmer and trade meetings.

 Get details on any events we are attending, upcoming open days and organisations we work with by browsing our articles.